apbetioli/DotaBrain/README.md

 # DotaBrain

-NodeJS app for learning and suggesting the best counter pick
+App for learning and suggesting the best counter pick

 ## Install